-12.BAD DEBT WRITE OFF
+12. BAD DEBT WRITE OFF

-- 12.1 The objective to write off irrecoverable debt is to have a debt book that does not reflect irrecoverable debt. - 12.2 Council's approval must be obtained to write off irrecoverable debt. - 12.3 In the submission to Council to write off debt Council must be provided with details of: - - 12.3.1 The debt collection procedures implemented to recover the debt and the costs incurred as a result thereof; - 12.3.2 The reasons why the debt collection procedures were not successful and had to be abandoned: - 12.3.3 The debtors financial position, if known; - 12.3.4 Reasons why the debt or a portion thereof is regarded as being irrecoverable Debt can be regarded as irrecoverable under the following circumstances: - a) Debt that was subjected to all the debt collection procedures provided for in this policy and still was unsuccessful to collect the debt and where the debt collection process had to be abandoned. - b) Debt of which the cost to collect debt has exceeded the debt amount. - c) Debt of indigent debtors that cannot be collected after the implementation of the debt collection procedures applicable to indigent consumers provided for in this policy. - d) Small amount debt of which the cost to collect the debt is more than the debt amount. - 12.3.5 Debt of deceased estates - a) Claims must have been submitted to the estate of the deceased. - b) The executor of the estate advised Council in writing that there are no funds in the estate. - 12.3.6 Debt of debtors who have emigrated
+- 12.1 The objective to write off irrecoverable debt is to have a debt book that does not reflect irrecoverable debt. - 12.2 Council's approval must be obtained to write off irrecoverable debt. - 12.3 In the submission to Council to write off debt Council must be provided with details of: - - 12.3.1 The debt collection procedures implemented to recover the debt; - 12.3.2 The reasons why the debt collection procedures were not successful and had to be abandoned; - 12.3.3 The debtor's financial position, if known; - 12.3.4 Reasons why the debt or a portion thereof is regarded as being irrecoverable Debt can be regarded as irrecoverable under the following circumstances: - a) Debt that was subjected to all the debt collection procedures provided for in this policy and still was unsuccessful to collect the debt and where the debt collection process had to be abandoned. - b) Debt of indigent debtors that cannot be collected after the implementation of the debt collection procedures applicable to indigent consumers provided for in this policy. - 12.3.5 Debt of deceased estates - a) Claims must have been submitted to the estate of the deceased. - b) The executor of the estate advised Council in writing that there are no funds in the estate. - 12.3.6 Debt of debtors who have emigrated